I’m changing my diet around for a month, hoping to beat some of my sugar cravings. Here’s how I’m planning and preparing for a Whole 30.

 I spent most of Saturday either shopping or cooking for our whole 30.
 I chose meals that I can feed the whole family with some modifications.
 If the kids have pasta with meat sauce, I’ll have it over spaghetti squash.
 If they have tacos, I’ll skip the cheese and sour cream, and eat my “tacos” in cabbage leaves.

-You can grab my Whole 30 freezer cooking plan over on Good Cheap Eats.
+You can grab my Whole 30 freezer cooking plan.

 4. Meal Planning

 I’ve created some Whole 30 meal plans that are full of foods I love but are also Whole 30 compliant.
 One of the struggles when Mom changes her eating habits is that she can end up cooking two meals at dinnertime, one for her and one for the family.
 I’m hoping to avoid that this time around.

 You can get those downloads on Good Cheap Eats as well.

 While the diet focuses on regular, fresh foods that you can buy anywhere, there were a few items that I went out of my way to pick up, like certain coconut products, sugar-free fish sauce, and other sugar-free or soy-free items that are harder to track down.
 I went to a fair number of stores (Trader Joe’s, Costco, Ralphs, and Sprouts) and even ordered from Thrive Market.